Barcino44/Network-policies/README.md

   <img width="1002" height="64" alt="image" src="https://github.com/user-attachments/assets/9afd5292-6190-4fab-ab43-e5f0cfbc4be1" />
 </p>

-if we use the ip of the service, we have.
+if we use the ip of the database service, we have.

 <p align="center">
   <img width="974" height="64" alt="image" src="https://github.com/user-attachments/assets/0c48c87b-8fae-4213-9a17-621747630a5b" />